cal-itp/data-infra/docs/analytics_tools/08_data_catalogs.md

 ### Google Cloud Storage

 When putting GCS files into the catalog, note that geospatial datasets (zipped shapefiles, GeoJSONs) require the additional `use_fsspec: true` argument compared to tabular datasets (parquets, CSVs).
 Geoparquets, are the exception, and are catalogued like tabular datasets.

+Opening geospatial datasets through `intake` is the easiest way to import these datasets within a Jupyter Notebook.

 ```{code-cell}
 lehd_federal_jobs_by_tract: